yukarikatsuhara/datasci_223/exercises/4-classification/Readme.md

         7. Report the best model's performance using the valid dataset.
     3. Outcome

        The sampled train and valid datasets are used because my computational resources are not enough to analyze the all data.
 (Sampled test data: 5000, Sampled valid data: 2000) are used.
 Regarding the investigation of the subsets, the XGBoost model is not fitted for the classification of O vs 0 and l vs 1.
-After improving the performance using 3-fold cross-validation, the best model is built.
+After improving the performance using 3-fold cross-validation, the best model is built ('learning_rate': 0.05, 'max_depth': 3, 'min_child_weight': 2, 'n_estimators': 100, 'subsample': 0.8).
 The performance of the best model in the sampled valid data is below.

-       **Accuracy: 0.57, Precision: 0.53, Recall: 0.57, F1: 0.53**
+       **Accuracy: 0.64, Precision: 0.60, Recall: 0.64, F1: 0.60**

 2. CLassify digits or letters
     1. Model: XGBoost and Logistic Regression